Helpico/Helpico/README.md

 ## Social Innovator • EdTech/HealthTech Developer • Civic Researcher

-Entrepreneur and developer focused on creating healing educational technologies for children affected by trauma and war.
+Educator and developer focused on creating healing educational technologies for children affected by trauma and war.
 Blending 20+ years in education, public policy, research, and full-stack software engineering.

 ---